rook/rook/design/common/multi-homed-cluster.md

 definition's name and vice versa.
 Multi-plugin such as multus may seem to follow _Network Attachment Selection Annotation_ documented at [Kubernetes Network Custom Resource Definition De-facto Standard][network-crd].
-However, their implemtation has extra features not covered by the standard such as `@<interface-name>` notation or `interfaceRequest` property documented [here][multus-annotation].
+However, their implementation has extra features not covered by the standard such as `@<interface-name>` notation or `interfaceRequest` property documented [here][multus-annotation].